Ramray753/UOM-MAST90106-Group-26/Classification GUI/README.md

 >
 > **c.** Select crack type.
 You have to select one of the four types: `LONG`, `LAT`, `CROC` and `NONE`.
 Each split image need to be classified once.

-The image of this pannel is shown below.
+The image of this panel is shown below.

 <img src="panel.png" width="50%"/>